 The network continues to grow, and regular network meetings have been established.
 The relationships with both councils and both universities continues to be strengthened.
 A sustainable restaurant category has been added to the annual Oxfordshire Restaurant Awards.
 Good food events were a core part of Low Carbon Oxford Week for the last three years, a food poverty report has been published, and the fourth annual Pumpkin Festival took place in 2017.

-2018 will see the development of Oxfordshire’s Catering & Procurement Working Group, initiatives to address food poverty, and the Sugar Smart Oxford Campaign.
-All of Oxford’s activities for better food will be evidenced in our application for the Sustainable Food Cities Bronze Award for Oxford.
+2018 saw the development of Oxfordshire’s Catering & Procurement Working Group, initiatives to address food poverty, and the Sugar Smart Oxford Campaign.
+All of Oxford’s activities for better food were evidenced and rewarded in our receiving the Sustainable Food Cities Bronze Award for Oxford in September 2018.